imrenagi/solarcity_challenge/README.md

 * If I have more time, I want to use [Sequelize](docs.sequelizejs.com) as the ORM for MySQL.
 Currently, I'm using native mysql library for node.js.
 The caveat is it is using plain SQL query which is not really type-safe.
 Sequelize provides developer with nice API to connect to database, so it will become more convenient.

+* I want to do some integration testing by directly hit the API endpoint and provide some edge cases (such as empty data).
+This testing requires test database and some scripts which will be used to automate the database setup and create some fake data.
+So far, I created unit test to test the logic in data processing and to validate data sent by users.

 # Commands and Instructions

 Preparing node environment